-LMA 330 Recreation: Field Experience II (3) i, ii, iii.
+LMA 330 Recreation: Field Experience II (3) 1, 11, 111.
 Supervised leadership assignment in a leisure agency leading to a deeper conceptual view of intended professional aspirations.
 One hour lecture, eight hours lab.
 Prerequisite: LMA 220, 230 or with consent of instructor.

-LMA 360 Commercial Recreation (3) (on demand).
+- LMA 360 Commercial Recreation (3) (on demand).
 Basic steps of initiating and conducting a commercial recreation enterprise; designed to offer students practical experience in starting a business.
 Two hours lecture, two hours lab.
-Prerequisite: Consent of instructor.

-LMA 363 Leisure Counseling (2) (on demand).
+Prerequisite: Consent of instructor. - LMA 363 Leisure Counseling in Theraputic Recreation (3) ii, (odd numbered years).
 A survey of various leisure counseling opportunities as well as techniques utilized by leisure counselors.
-Emphasis on neuro linquistic programming.

-LMA 365 Introduction to Special Populations (3) ii.
-Leisure needs and methods of serving various groups in a society; populations include the aged, the ill, the disabled, the disadvantaged, and those in penal institutions.

-LMA 420 Seminar in Recreation (1) i.
+Required for NTRC Certification. - LMA 364 Leisure Education in Therapeutic Recreation (3) (on demand) Training individuals to help clients gain opportunities for the acquisition of skills, knowledge and attitudes related to leisure involvement, its values and importance.
+Required for National Therapeutic Recreation Certification. - LMA 365 Introduction to Special Populations (3) ii.
+Leisure needs and methods of serving various groups in a society; populations include the aged, the ill, the disabled, the disadvantaged, and those in penal institutions. - LMA 420 Seminar in Recreation (1) i.
 Practical preparation for the profession including job-finding skills, interview techniques, values of recreation associations, and visits from field professionals.
-Prerequisite: LMA 220, 300.

-LMA 424 Organization and Administration of Leisure Agencies (3) ii.
+Prerequisite: LMA 220, 300. - LMA 424 Organization and Administration of Leisure Agencies (3) ii.
 The internal operation of leisure organizations including staffing, finance, public relations, areas and facilities, decision making, and problem solving.
-Prerequisite: LMA 220, 300, 323.

-LMA 430 Recreation: Field Experience III (9) i, II, iii.
+Prerequisite: LMA 220, 300, 323. - LMA 430 Recreation: Field Experience III (9) i, ii, iii.
 Full-time summer internship with a leisure agency to develop and utilize skills learned in the classroom.
-Prerequisite: LMA 220, 230, 300, 323, 330.

-I.MA 450 Independent Study in Leisure Management (1-5) i, ii, iii.
+Prerequisite: LMA 220, 230, 300, 323, 330. - LMA 450 Independent Study in Leisure Management (1-5) i, ii, iii.
 Individual research investigation on selected topics or problems in the leisure field.
-Prerequisite: Consent of department chairperson.

-LMA 480 Practicum in Recreation (2) i, ii, iii.
+Prerequisite: Consent of department chairperson. - LMA 480 Practicum in Recreation (2) i, ii, iii.
 An individualized approach to acquire entry-level skills not acquired during curriculum course work.
 This course may be required by the advisor during a student's senior year.